ProgrammingBlockchain/ProgrammingBlockchain/key_generation/stealth_address.md

 ## Dark Wallet {#dark-wallet}

+** WARNING: Dark Wallet is not really used anymore, this section is for pure curiosity **

 Although Dark Wallets are not in use anymore, it is still valuable to understand the concepts presented here.
 Its name is unfortunate since there is nothing dark about it, and it attracts unwanted attention and concerns.
 Dark Wallet is a practical solution that fixes our two initial problems:

 *   Prevent outdated backups.